 The invited speakers represented both civil society organizations, NGOs and legal institutions such as UNCHR, Romero House, No One is Illegal and Leagal Aid Ontario – all considering challenges faced by refugees in specific contexts including employment, healthcare, and detention.

 The event was organized by Idil Atak and Jona Zyfi, who represent PROTECT’s Canadian partner university, Ryerson University.
 Full talks and discussions are available below:

 International protection and the Global Compacts in the time of Covid-19: lessons from South(ern) Africa

-PROTECT’s third Expert Forum took stock of the role of the Global Compacts on Refugees and Migrants in South(ern) Africa as well as exploring the unique challenges the global Covid-19 pandemic has created in terms of implementation of the two Compacts at the city, national and regional level.
+PROTECT’s third Expert Forum, on 26 November, took stock of the role of the Global Compacts on Refugees and Migrants in South(ern) Africa as well as exploring the unique challenges the global Covid-19 pandemic has created in terms of implementation of the two Compacts at the city, national and regional level.